charley-padron/Trading-System/README.md

 After you have these libraries you'll need to enter your consumer key and consumer secret from E-Trade into the config file after the equals sing.
 Information on how to obtain the keys can be found here: https://developer.etrade.com/getting-started

 Once you have the keys, make sure you the automatedTrading.py, config.ini and SP500Data.csv in the same directory.
+Edit the pyhton file to include the path of the webdriver and the path for the CSV file.

-Enter the command line enter that directory.
+In the command line enter the directory where these files are.
 Once you are there, enter "python automatedTrading.py".
 This will begin the program and execute trades.
 I recommend changing the SP500Data.csv with your own CSV file or other format that contains the symbols you would like to trade.

 #### Command Line Version
 Details coming soon.